 Ellen Shield/Ellen McKay (U15) and Orlaith McCusker/Ella McCumiskey (U16) win County Doubles titles and reach Ulster Final.

 Our Lady’s Grammar School Newry won Ulster U16C title with good Clonduff representation – Lauren Kane (earlier in school year won Ulster Camogie medal), Éabha Ni Domhnaill, Ellen Shields (also Ulster Camogie medal winner) and joint manager Niamh Murray, Clonduff’s new Secretary; Niamh’s sister Niohmi, a member of the Clonduff All Ireland Winning Camogie team, was involved in the management of the U16 Camogie team)

-Clonduff Senior Ladies team resurrected after two year absence.
+Clonduff Senior Ladies team resurrected after three year absence.

 Down U14s lift Ulster ‘Festival of Football’ Cup with Caitlin Devlin, Anna Henning, Cealaigh Byrne and Ella-Beth Rooney on the team – Damien Henning part of the management team.

 Clonduff U12s win Warrenpoint Tournament for 4th year in a row